aarush0/MCA_Project/README.md

 For excuting the file load all the components of ipynb file.
 Run the main cell and change the modality (text/audio) accordingly.

+# train_frames_make.py, train_frames_filter.py, train_frames_join.py
+Files to preprocess videos, and convert videos into frames, and store them as np arrays.

+# mca_vgg.py
+Use VGG to extract features from frames and trains a NN to classify them into 4 emotions